Layr-Labs/eigenlayer-docs/docs/restakers/concepts/overview.md

 ## Slash Escrow

-EigenLayer has a slashing delay, Slash Escrow, which is a critical security measure to bring guarantees to protocol outflows.
+EigenLayer has a slashing delay, Slash Escrow Delay, which is a critical security measure to bring guarantees to protocol outflows.
 All slashed funds
 (burnt or redistributed) go through a 4-day escrow period.
 For more information, refer to [Slash Escrow](../../eigenlayer/security/slash-escrow.md)

 :::note